 National & International Fellowships

 There are multiple opportunities for research funding, including year-long or shorter period funding.
-These include the Fulbright Fellowship (for a year of research in any country), the Bourse Chateaubriand en sciences sociales et littérature (for a year of research in France), the fellowships of the Institute Français d'Amérique, and a number of awards within particular fields.
+These include the Fulbright Fellowship (for a year of research in any country) and the Bourse Chateaubriand en sciences sociales et littérature (for a year of research in France).
 Students should consult their advisors for more information.